Martin-Jast/go-microservice/README.md

 ## To run:
 Install the dependencies with "go get ./..."

 Run the microservice with "go run ./..."

-Tests can be run using the makefile or individually with "go test -timeout 30s -run ^TestService_Mongo$ github.com/Martin-Jast/go-microservice/server"
+Tests can be run using the makefile or individually with:

+"go test -timeout 30s -run ^TestService_Mongo$ github.com/Martin-Jast/go-microservice/server"